 Edward L. Nichols

-Edward L. Nichols was born on September 14, 1854 in Leamington, England.
+OSA Honorary Member Edward L. Nichols was born on 14 September 1854 in Leamington, England.
 The Nichols family returned to America a few years later and settled in Peekskill, N. J. Nichols went to school first in Orange, N. J. and prepared for college at Peekskill Military Academy.
 He entered Cornell University in 1871 and graduated in 1875.

 After graduation, Nichols spent four years in Germany, studying in Leipzig with Gustav Wiedemann, then with Herman von Helmholtz and Gustav Kirchhoff in Berlin, and finally at Gottingen, where he received a Ph.D in 1879.